opensim-org/opensim-core/README.md

    changing the `CMAKE_INSTALL_PREFIX` variable.
 We'll assume you set it to `C:/opensim-core`.
 If you choose a different installation location, make sure to use *yours* where we use `C:/opensim-core` below.
+6. If you previously used the optional superbuild procedure to download, configure, compile and install dependencies, set the variable `OPENSIM_DEPENDENCIES_DIR` to the root directory you specified there for installation of dependencies.
+In our example, it would be `c:/opensim-core-dependencies-install`.
+Skip step 6 and 7.
 6. Tell CMake where you installed Simbody by setting the `SIMBODY_HOME` variable to where you installed Simbody (e.g., `C:/Simbody`).
+7. Tell CMake where you installed BTK by setting the variable `BTK_DIR` to where you installed BTK.
+If root directory of BTK installation is `c:/BTKCore-install`, then set this variable to `c:/BTKCore-install/share/btk-0.4dev`.
 7. Set the remaining configuration options.
     * `BUILD_EXAMPLES` to compile C++ API examples.
     * `BUILD_TESTING` to ensure that OpenSim works correctly.
 The tests take a